muety/wakapi/README.md

 </details>

 <details>
-<summary><b>How did Wakapi come about?</b></summary>
+<summary><b>How did Wakana come about?</b></summary>

-Wakapi was started when I was a student, who wanted to track detailed statistics about my coding time.
+Wakana was started when I was a student, who wanted to track detailed statistics about my coding time.
 Although I'm a big fan of WakaTime I didn't want to pay <a href="https://wakatime.com/pricing">$9 a month</a> back then.
 Luckily, most parts of WakaTime are open source!

 </details>

 <details>
-<summary><b>How does Wakapi compare to WakaTime?</b></summary>
+<summary><b>How does Wakana compare to WakaTime?</b></summary>

-Wakapi is a small subset of WakaTime and has a lot less features.
-Cool WakaTime features, that are missing Wakapi,
+Wakana is a small subset of WakaTime and has a lot less features.
+Cool WakaTime features, that are missing Wakana,
 include:

 <ul>